aquasecurity/trivy/README.md

 `Trivy` can be used regardless of the registry.
 In addition, it is easy to be integrated with CI/CD services.

 # Migration

+On 19 August 2019, Trivy's repositories moved from `knqyf263/trivy` to `aquasecurity/trivy`.
+If you previously installed Trivy you should update the package manager's records as described in this section.

 ## Overview
 Replace knqyf263/trivy with aquasecurity/trivy.